piqnt/planck.js/docs/pages/shape/polygon.md

 ![Convex and Concave Polygons](../images/convex_concave.gif)

-Polygons vertices are stored with a counter clockwise winding (CCW).
+Polygon vertices are stored with a counter-clockwise winding (CCW).
 We must be careful because the notion of CCW is with respect to a right-handed coordinate system with the z-axis pointing out of the plane.
 This might turn out to be clockwise on your screen, depending on